thiagohsc21/USP-Graduation/README.md

 ## USP-Graduation
- Repository for the storage of computer programs developed during my studies at the University of São Paulo.
+Repository for storing some computer programs developed during my studies at the University of São Paulo.